Platform Team

 The GeoMx DSP platform combines immunofluorescence with multiplex gene or protein expression analysis in order to provide highly detailed information about networks in tissue sections.

 Immunofluorescence is used to identify regions or cell populations of interest on formalin fixed paraffin embedded (FFPE), tissue microarray (TMA) or fresh frozen sections.
-Areas chosen can then be interrogated in depth - depending on the tissue and probeset used, up to 21,000 genes or 570 proteins can be quantified within defined regions or cell populations.
+Areas chosen can then be interrogated in depth - depending on the tissue and probeset used, up to 21,000 genes or 1200 proteins and post-translational modifications can be quantified within defined regions or cell populations.
 Off-the-shelf and custom panels are available.

 Deconvolution of probe-sets is undertaken using the nCounter platform or next-generation sequencing, with downstream analysis using BSB proprietary software or coding platforms such as R or Python.
 Packages and pipelines are publicly available for this.